cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Correlated subqueries
 :::::::::::::::::::::

 In all of our examples so far, we used subqueries which are executable on their own as separate **SELECT** queries.
 The subquery can be executed once, with the result of the subquery substituted in its place in the outer query.
-It is possible, however, to construct queries that are dependent on the outer query.
+It is possible, however, to construct subqueries that are dependent on the outer query.
 When a subquery references some attribute from the outer query in an expression, we say that the subquery is *correlated* with the outer query.

 For example, consider the problem of finding books published after the author's death (posthumous books).
 We previously saw a way of using a subquery to get books published in the same year as the author's death: